Rate of homogenization for fully-coupled McKean-Vlasov SDEs

 Note the superscript $\nu\in\mc{P}_2(\R^d)$ on $(X^{\epsilon,\nu},Y^{\epsilon,\nu})$, which is parameterizing the distribution of $X^{\epsilon,\nu}_0=\eta$.
-This parameterization is important for the formulation of solutions to the Cauchy-Problem on Wasserstein Space \eqref{eq:W2CauchyProblem}, which is employed to prove our main result -Theorem \ref{theo:mckeanvlasovaveraging}.
+This parameterization is important for the formulation of solutions to the Cauchy-Problem on Wasserstein Space \eqref{eq:W2CauchyProblem}, which is employed to prove our main result, Theorem \ref{theo:mckeanvlasovaveraging}.
 See Section \ref{sec:onthecauchyproblem} and in particular Remark \ref{remark:McKeanVlasovFlowProperty} for further discussion of this choice of parameterization and its importance.

 The theory of averaging for diffusion process with coefficients that do not depend on the law of the solution itself, i.e., that do not depend on $\mc{L}(X^{\epsilon,\nu})$, is a classical result by now and had been studied under different assumptions and settings, see for example \cites{Bensoussan,BorkarGaitsgory,PV1,PV2,PS,RocknerFullyCoupled,Spiliopoulos2014Fluctuations} to name a few.
 Existing averaging results for slow-fast McKean-Vlasov SDEs can be found in \cites{RocknerMcKeanVlasov,RocknerHolderContinuous,HLL,KSS,XLLM}.
 In particular, only systems where $L^{2}$ convergence rates can be found, possible for instance when $b=0$ and $\sigma(x,y,\mu)=\sigma(x,\mu)$, have been considered in the McKean-Vlasov setting, leaving the fully-coupled cases unsolved.
-Moreover, even for standard diffusions (where the coefficients do not depend on the law of the solution), the only existing result for rates of convergence in distribution can be found in Theorem 2.3 of \cite{RocknerFullyCoupled}.
+Even for standard diffusions (where the coefficients do not depend on the law of the solution), the only existing result for rates of convergence in distribution can be found in Theorem 2.3 of \cite{RocknerFullyCoupled}.
 We close this literature review mentioning the very recent preprints \cites{QW,LWX,HLS}, dealing with various aspects of averaging for McKean-Vlasov SDE systems, that appeared on arXiv after this paper had appeared on arXiv and was submitted to the journal.

 Let $a(x,y,\mu)=\frac{1}{2}[\tau_1\tau_1^\top+\tau_2\tau_2^\top](x,y,\mu)$.
 For $x\in \R^d,\mu\in \mc{P}_2(\R^d)$, we define the differential operator $\mc{L}_{x,\mu}$ acting on $\phi \in C_b^2(\R^d)$ by